-A further consequence of the transmission system bottleneck that exists between Ireland and Northern

-Ireland is that it is currently not possible to access the full security of supply benefits of all of the power generators on the Island, because of the limitation on the amount of support each system can provide to the other.
-The "All Island Generation Capacity Statement 2014-2023"5 identifies an increased risk to security of electricity supply in Northern Ireland from 2016 onwards.
-The document highlights the likelihood of electricity supply shortfalls arising from the planned closure of several power generators (required in order to comply with EU emissions directives), and shows that, in the continuing absence of a second North South Interconnector, there is likely to be a serious shortfall in the available sources of electricity supply in Northern Ireland in the years ahead.
+A further consequence of the transmission system bottleneck that exists between Ireland and Northern Ireland is that it is currently not possible to access the full security of supply benefits of all of the power generators on the Island, because of the limitation on the amount of support each system can provide to the other.
+Previous All Island Generation Capacity Statements6 identified an increased risk to security of electricity supply in Northern Ireland from 2016 onwards.
+The document highlighted the likelihood of electricity supply shortfalls arising from the planned closure of several power generators (required in order to comply with EU emissions directives), and showed that, in the continuing absence of a second North South Interconnector, there is likely to be a serious shortfall in the available sources of electricity supply in Northern Ireland in the years ahead.
 Such shortfalls may give rise to the necessity to disconnect portions of the electricity supply at times of peak demand in order to prevent system collapse.
-The construction of the second North South Interconnector is the optimum solution available to alleviate this security of supply risk and allow the surplus of generation capacity which exists in Ireland to be counted towards security of supply in Northern Ireland.
+Despite the signing of a local reserve services contract in 2015, the construction of the second North South Interconnector is the optimum solution available to alleviate this security of supply risk and allow the surplus of generation capacity which exists in Ireland to be counted towards security of supply in Northern Ireland.
 The benefits arising from this extra security of supply are detailed in section 3.1.